dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 Interleaving preliminary executions with validations avoids unnecessary work executing transactions that might follow aborted transactions.
 For example, in the running scenario using block B, validating TX4 immediately causes re-execution, hence higher transactions may not need to abort/re-execute.

 With task stealing, it is hard to lay out an exact timing of tasks during execution in advance, because it depends on real-time latency and interleaving of validation and execution tasks.
-Below is a possible execution of S-2 over B with 3 threads.
+Below is a possible execution of S-2 over B with four threads.

-* Possible time steps with three threads:
+* Possible time steps with four threads:
-  1. parallel execution/validation of TX2-TX4; 2,3 succeed, 4 fails, `nextValidation` set to 5
+  1. parallel execution of 1,2,3,4; validation of 2,3,4 fail; `nextValidation` set to 3
-  2. parallel execution/validation of TX4-TX6; 4,5 succeed, 6 fails, `nextValidation` set to 7
+  2. parallel execution of 2,3,4,5; validation of 2,4 succeed, 3,5 fail; `nextValidation` set to 4
-  3. parallel execution/validation of TX6-TX8; 6,7 succeed, 8 fails, `nextValidation` set to 9
+  3. parallel execution of 3,5,6,7; validation of 5 succeeds 6,7 fail; `nextValidation` set to 7
+  4. parallel execution of 6,7,8,9; validation of 7 succeeds, 8,9 fail; `nextValidation` set to 9
-  4. parallel execution/validation of TX8-TX10; 8,10 succeed, 9 fails, `nextValidation` set to 10
+  5. parallel execution of 8,9,10; validation of 8,10 succeed, 9 fails; `nextValidation` set to 9
-  5. parallel execution/validation of TX9-TX10; 9,10 succeed
+  6. parallel execution of 9; validation of 9,10 succeed

-Note that, despite the high-contention B scenario, this execution achieves almost optimal latency and incurs re-executions only once.
+Despite the high-contention B scenario, this (possible) processing of B is better than S-1 because only TX3, TX9 fail validation and re-execute twice, the rest of the transactions re-execute at most once.

 Importantly, **VALIDAFTER(j, k)** is preserved because upon (re-)execution of a TXj, it decreases `nextValidation` to j+1.
 This guarantees that every k > j will be validated after the j execution.